 - org: Developed by the Consortium for Science-Based Information on Children, Youth and Families, the site provides information to help parents understand the difference between normal behavior and a potential behavioral issue.

-- org: Parents can access information about behavioral issues, learn to spot the symptoms of a mental illness, and explore treatment options.
+- org: Parents can access information about behavioral issues, learn to spot the symptoms of mental illness, and explore treatment options.

 - Child Mind Institute: Experts on childhood behavior offer their insights into such matters as helping children calm down, assisting them through transitions, and teaching them how to regulate their behavior.